 Photo: Thomas Von Party

 If you’re familiar with Multi Culti Transmission, you better recognize Thomas Von Party mentions the words “groove” and “epic” quite a lot during the sessions.
 We think it’s suitable for him since himself and his label, Multi Culti, has been producing and signing great songs to trip to.
 Long story short, after his partner in label, Dreems came to Jakarta in September 2017, Von Party is coming too for Dekadenz, this weekend.
-Beside his full schedule, he made time for to answer this mini interview where we talk about his radio voice, Datcha to his primal attraction in music.
+Beside his full schedule, he made time to answer this mini interview where we talk about his radio voice, Datcha, to his primal attraction in music.

 First thing first, how did you end up partnered with Dreems in Multi Culti?